British Invasion: Beyond the Beatles

 One week after the Beatles entered the Hot 100 for the first time, Dusty Springfield, having launched a solo career after her participation in the Springfields, became the next British act to reach the Hot 100, peaking at number twelve with "I Only Want to Be with You".
 During the next three years, many more British acts with a chart-topping US single would appear.
-As 1965 approached, another wave of British Invasion artists emerged which usually composed of groups playing in a more pop style, such as the Hollies or the Zombies as well as artists with a harder-driving, blues-based approach like the Dave Clark Five, the Kinks, and the Rolling Stones.
-On 8 May 1965, the British Commonwealth came closer than it ever had to a clean sweep of a weekly Hot 100's Top Ten, lacking only a hit at number two instead of "Count Me In" by Gary Lewis & the Playboys.
-On 1 May 1965, the British Commonwealth nearly swept the Cash Box singles chart's Top Ten, lacking only a hit at number six instead of "Count Me In".
-The British Commonwealth also held down the top six on the Hot 100 on 1 May 1965 and the top six on Cash Box singles chart's Top Ten on 24 April 1965.
-That same year, half of the 26 Billboard Hot 100 chart toppers (counting the Beatles' "I Feel Fine" carrying over from 1964) and the number-one position on 28 of the 52 chart weeks belonged to British acts.
+As 1965 approached, another wave of British Invasion artists emerged.
+These were usually composed of groups playing in a more pop style, such as the Hollies or the Zombies, as well as artists with a harder-driving, blues-based approach like the Dave Clark Five, the Kinks, and the Rolling Stones.
+By 17 April, British acts accounted for 30 records in the Hot 100, and on 8 May, they accounted for eight of the nine British Commonwealth's entries that made a nearly clean sweep of that weekly Hot 100's Top Ten, lacking only a hit at number two instead of Gary Lewis & the Playboys' "Count Me In".
+On 1 May, the British Commonwealth also nearly swept the Cash Box singles chart's Top Ten, lacking only a hit at number six instead of "Count Me In".
+The British Commonwealth also held down the top six on the Hot 100 on 1 May and the top six on Cash Box singles chart's Top Ten on 24 April.
+That same year, half of the 26 Billboard Hot 100 chart toppers (counting the Beatles' "I Feel Fine", carrying over from 1964) and the number one position on 28 of the 52 chart weeks belonged to British acts.
 The British trend would continue into 1966 and beyond.
 British Invasion acts also dominated the music charts at home in the United Kingdom.